List of To Kill a Mockingbird characters: Mrs. Grace Merriweather

 Mrs. Grace Merriweather is the producer of the play in which Scout plays as a ham.
-She tells Everett that "the ladies of the South Maycomb Alabama Methodist Episcopal Church are behind him one hundred percent."
+She recounts how she told the missionary, J. Grimes Everett, that "the ladies of the Maycomb Alabama Methodist Episcopal Church South are behind you one hundred percent."
 She is mostly known for her devotion to the church and is widely held as the most devout lady in Maycomb; however, like many of her peers, she is very hypocritical and loves to gossip with all the other women.